Synchronous transmit-receive: Longitudinal Redundancy Check

 The Longitudinal Redundancy Check byte was the only character that could have other than four one bits.
 This byte contains a zero in each bit position where the data record contained an even number of one bits, and one where an odd number.
-"Idle characters and control sequences are not included in the LRS.
+Idle characters and control sequences are not included in the LRC.

 Line control

 When no data is being transmitted the line is maintained in synchronize mode — a terminal transmits idle characters for approximately 1.3 seconds followed by end-of-idle sequence (CL Idle).
 It then listens for the same sequence for approximately three seconds.
 For four wire operation, when data is being transmitted the other wire pair is maintained in synchronize mode.
 At least one idle character is sent before each transmission.

 Ownership of the line is established by the transmitting station sending an inquiry sequence (TL INQ).
 The receiving terminal then responds with acknowledge (CL ACK2).
 Following this initiation sequence the transmitting terminal sends SOR1 TL followed by the first block of data.
-The data is terminated by an end-of-transmittal-record (TL LRS).
+The data is terminated by an end-of-transmittal-record (TL LRC).
 The receiving terminal replies with CL ACK1, or CL ERR if the longitudinal redundancy check indicates a transmission error.
 This process continues with even/odd SOR and ACK, until the sending terminal has transmitted all the data.
 It sends the end-of-transmission sequence (CL EOT).
 The receiving terminal responds CL EOT and re-enters synchronize mode.